alexharri/website/posts/canvas-to-ascii.md

   return sum;
 }
 ```

-<SmallNote label="">Since we're searching for the smallest value (shortest distance), it only matter that the values' relative order stays the same.
-The absolute value doesn't matter.</SmallNote>

 Now, let's say that we have our ASCII characters and their associated shape vectors in a <Ts>CHARACTERS</Ts> array: